Vancouver Grizzlies relocation to Memphis

-The Vancouver Grizzlies relocation to Memphis was a successful effort by the ownership group of the Vancouver Grizzlies to move the team from Vancouver, British Columbia, Canada to Memphis, Tennessee, United States.
+On July 3, 2001, the Vancouver Grizzlies, a Canadian professional basketball team that competed in the National Basketball Association (NBA), relocated from its original city of Vancouver to the American city of Memphis, Tennessee.
 The team began play as the Memphis Grizzlies in the 2001–02 season.
-It was the first of three National Basketball Association (NBA) franchise moves between 2001 and 2008, and the third of four major league teams to relocate from Canada to the United States between 1995 and 2005.
+It was the first of three NBA franchise relocations between 2001 and 2008, and the third of four major league teams to relocate from Canada to the United States between 1995 and 2005.

 The Grizzlies had been created as an expansion team along with the Toronto Raptors in 1995.
-For the six seasons in Vancouver, the Grizzlies performed poorly; they only once finished better than last in the Midwest Division and never reached the playoffs.
+For the six seasons in Vancouver, the Grizzlies performed unsuccessfully; they only once finished better than last in the Midwest Division and never reached the playoffs.
 The Grizzlies were owned by Orca Bay Sports and Entertainment, who also owned the Vancouver Canucks of the National Hockey League (NHL).
 In 1999, Bill Laurie, owner of the NHL's St. Louis Blues, attempted to buy the Grizzlies, with the intent to move it to St. Louis.
 After interference by the NBA, the Grizzlies were sold to Michael Heisley.
 He immediately started the process to relocate the team, and eight U.S. cities were candidates for the team—Anaheim, California; Buffalo, New York; Memphis, Tennessee; New Orleans, Louisiana; Tampa, Florida; Louisville, Kentucky; Las Vegas, Nevada; and San Diego, California—before settling on the move to Memphis at the end of the season.

 The first four Grizzlies seasons had given average attendance in the top third of the league to the middle of the league.
 However, the last two seasons saw a reduction to among the league's lowest attendances; participating reasons were the team's poor performance and the 1998–99 NBA lockout.
-Contributing to the conditions for relocation were a weak Canadian dollar, unwillingness of some U.S. players to live in Canada, and deal with the weather.
+Contributing to the conditions for relocation were a weak Canadian dollar, unwillingness of some U.S. players to live in Canada, and unfavorable weather.